Cape Cod Water Quality at a Glance

 PFAS

-Health Effects: Developmental effects in children, immune system suppression, thyroid disruption, elevated cholesterol, and potential links to certain cancers with long-term exposure
+Health Effects: Developmental effects in children, immune system suppression, thyroid disruption, elevated cholesterol, and potential links to certain cancers with long-term exposure.
+The EPA formally recognised these risks in its 2024 PFAS MCL rulemaking.

 Saltwater Intrusion

-Source: Overpumping of wells near coastlines, especially during peak summer season, combined with sea-level rise causing the saltwater-freshwater boundary to move inland
+Source: Overpumping of wells near coastlines — especially during peak summer months when the population more than doubles — combined with accelerating sea-level rise causing the saltwater-freshwater interface to migrate inland through the peninsula’s highly permeable soils.

-Health Effects: Increased sodium intake can affect those with hypertension or other health conditions requiring sodium restriction; corrosive effects on plumbing
+Health Effects: Elevated sodium intake can affect people with hypertension or conditions requiring sodium restriction.
+Saltwater intrusion also accelerates corrosion in plumbing infrastructure and reduces water palatability.

 Please read – our information